leelabsg/GCDA_2026_Spring/README.md

-# GCDA_Tutorial_2025
+# GCDA_Tutorial_2026

-This repository is for the Genomic & Clinical Data Analysis course for the Fall 2025 semester.
+This repository is for the Genomic & Clinical Data Analysis course for the Spring 2026 semester.

 Processes and codes for various practice sessions will be shared here.
 Please note, the schedule is subject to change.